We Help Car Crash Victims and Their Families Throughout South Florida

 - death.

-These kinds of injuries generally far exceed the amount of benefits covered by PIP.
-But a negligent driver and their insurance company can be held accountable for the full amount of your medical bills and other accident-related losses, including your lost income and the costs of long-term rehabilitation.
-You can also seek non-economic damages to compensate you for your pain and suffering, which is not possible through no-fault coverage.
+These kinds of car accident injuries generally far exceed the amount of benefits covered by PIP (personal injury protection).
+But a negligent driver and their insurance company can be held accountable for the full amount of your medical bills and other accident-related losses, including your lost income and the costs of long-term medical treatment and rehabilitation.
+You can also seek non-economic damages to compensate you and recover compensation for your pain and suffering, which is not possible through no-fault coverage.

 Do I Need to Talk to the Other Driver Following a Fort Lauderdale Car Accident?

 Any car accident–even a seemingly minor “fender bender”–can leave you shaken up and unsure of what to do next.
-A common question we get is, “Do I actually need to stop and talk to the other driver?”
+A common question our car accident attorney law firm gets is, “Do I actually need to stop and talk to the other driver?”
 The answer is yes, but with an important caveat.

 Under Florida law, anytime that a car accident results in bodily injury or property damage, all drivers involved must stop and exchange basic information with another.
 This includes their name, address, and vehicle registration number.
 Drivers must also render aid to any person who appears to be injured, typically by calling 911.
 A driver who leaves the scene without taking these steps can be charged with a criminal offense in Florida.

-But while you are required to exchange basic contact and vehicle information, you do not have to volunteer any additional information about what might have caused the accident itself.
-You should never admit or accept responsibility for the accident.
+But while you are required to exchange basic contact and vehicle information with the at fault driver, you do not have to volunteer any additional information about what might have caused the accident itself.
+You should never admit or accept responsibility for the car the accident occurred.
 In many cases, people reflexively apologize before they even know what happened.
 This can work against you later if it turns out the other driver was at-fault and you need to seek compensation from them or their insurance company.

-Some other steps you can take following a Fort Lauderdale car accident include:
+Some other steps you can take following a Fort Lauderdale car accident can include:

 - Seek Medical Attention: The adrenaline rush following a sudden car crash can mask pain and other signs that you sustained potentially serious injuries.
 So even if you get up and walk away from the scene of an accident, go see your doctor or visit a primary care clinic as soon as you can.
 In no case should you let more than 24 hours elapse without seeking some form of medical attention.

-- Document the Accident Scene: If the police attend the accident scene they will prepare an official report.
-But you can also document the scene yourself, assuming you are physically able to and do not require emergency medical care.
+- Document the Accident Scene: If the police attend the accident scene they will prepare an official police report.
+But you can also document the scene yourself in your own accident report, assuming you are physically able to and do not require emergency medical care.
 Take pictures of both vehicles and the crash site with your smartphone.
 If there were any third-party witnesses, take down their names and contact information.
-And if there is a police report, make sure you obtain a copy when it is ready.
+And if there is a police report, make sure you obtain a copy to provide your car accident attorneys when it is ready.

 - Contact a Qualified Fort Lauderdale Car Accident Lawyer: Many car accident victims make the mistake of assuming they will not need an attorney since their own insurance company will pay for any medical bills or car damage.
 This is a mistake.
 An experienced car accident attorney can assist you not only with conducting a complete investigation into what happened, but also represent you in dealing with insurance companies.